uitsmijter/Documentation/content/interceptor/interceptor.md

   traefik.ingress.kubernetes.io/router.middlewares: uitsmijter-forward-auth@kubernetescrd
 ```

-If your setup works on the same top level domain, then that is everything needed.
-For example, Uitsmijter's main domain
+If your setup operates on the same top-level domain, then that is all that is needed.
+For example, if Uitsmijter's main domain
-is: `login.example.com` and the resource server to protect is located at `secured.example.com`.
+is `login.example.com` and the resource server to protect is located at `secured.example.com`.

-A bit more tricky is when projects are at different top level domains.
-For example the Uitsmijter installation is still
+It is more challenging when projects are on different top-level domains.
+For example, if the Uitsmijter installation is still
 located at `login.example.com`, but the resource server to protect is located at `toast.example.com`.
 Because cookies must be from within the same domain, the trick is to proxy the service into the new domain via an
 [🔗 external service](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) and then defining